ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 * ansibullbot
 * the docs build for collections-based modules

-Ansibulbot will know how to redirect existing issues and PRs to the new repo The build process for docs.ansible.com will know where to find the module docs.
+Ansibulbot will know how to redirect existing issues and PRs to the new repo.
+The build process for docs.ansible.com will know where to find the module docs.

 .. code-block:: yaml